Probate vs. Non-Probate Assets

 Probate vs. Non-Probate Assets are critical as you approach probate court for estate settlement.
 The more non probate property, the faster and less costly probate becomes.

-The way property is titled may answer the probate vs. non-probate question.
+The way property is titled may answer the probate assets vs. non-probate assets question.
+If you’re asking yourself what are examples of non-probate assets, you need to understand how property might be titled.
 This applies to property including but not limited to real estate.
-The following types of ownership may determine whether property will pass through probate:
+The following types of ownership may determine whether property will pass through probate.

 • Joint Ownership.
 People may own property with another person, titling the property as joint tenants with right of survivorship (JTWROS), as a tenancy in common, and as tenancy by the entirety.
-Property that is jointly owned may pass to the other owner or owners without the need for property.
+Property that is jointly owned may pass to the other owner or owners without the need for probate.
 However, in some cases, one owner’s interest may be passed through their estate and, as such, become a probate asset.
+This can include real estate, bank accounts, and investment accounts.

 • Life Estate Deeds.
 With a life estate deed, the owner transfers property to beneficiaries called remaindermen.
 The owner has limited control over the property.
 The remaindermen take possession of the property after the owner’s death.
 Probate generally is not needed.